Culturally Informed and Flexible Family-Based Treatment for Adolescents (CIFFTA)

 Population:

 The purpose of the study was to develop and test the efficacy of a computer-assisted version of the Culturally Informed and Flexible Family-Based Treatment for Adolescents (CIFFTA).
 Participants were randomized to either Immediate Computer-Assisted CIFFTA or Delayed Computer-Assisted CIFFTA.
 Measures utilized include the Revised Behavior Problems Checklist, the Youth Self-Report, the Diagnostic Interview Schedule for Children Predictive Scales (DPS), the Parenting Practices Questionnaire, and the Family Environment Scale (FES).
-Results indicate significant between-groups effects were found from baseline to posttreatment showing the superiority of the Immediate CA CIFFTA condition on both the conduct disorder and socialized aggression subscales of the Revised Behavior Problem Checklist, on the externalizing scale of the Youth Self-Report, and on both the parent and adolescent reports of the Family Environment Scale's family cohesion subscale.
+Results indicate that significant between-groups effects were found from baseline to posttreatment showing the superiority of the Immediate CA CIFFTA condition on both the conduct disorder and socialized aggression subscales of the Revised Behavior Problem Checklist, on the externalizing scale of the Youth Self-Report, and on both the parent and adolescent reports of the Family Environment Scale's family cohesion subscale.
 Baseline to 6-weeks posttreatment (T1-T3) analyses showed that these significant within-subjects effects were sustained for the treatment group.
-Limitations include small sample size; study utilized a no-treatment delay condition; study was delimited to Hispanic and Black non-Hispanic youth and may not generalize to adolescents and families from other racial and ethnic groups; and length of follow-up.
+Limitations include the small sample size, the study utilized a no-treatment delay condition, and the study was delimited to Hispanic and Black non-Hispanic youth and may not generalize to adolescents and families from other racial and ethnic groups.

 Length of controlled postintervention follow-up: 6 weeks.